only-frogs/token/README.md

-# Gold Digger Token

-Solana, SPL 2022 Standard Token

-# Gold Diggers: Embark on Unforgettable Froggy Adventures
+## Introducing Gold Digger: Embark on Unforgettable Froggy Adventures

-## Introduction

 Welcome to Gold Digger, where frog enthusiasts unite for unforgettable frog-themed adventures!
 Gold Digger Token ($GLDD) is a fungible token built on the Solana blockchain, designed specifically for meme enthusiasts and creators.

 ## Overview

+Gold Digger Token is a Solana, SPL 2022 Standard Token

 **Tokenomics**